Protect your interests by knowing what to do after a parking lot car accident. Preserve your right to compensation for damages.

 - Your Notes: Keep a diary with notes about how and when the accident happened.
 Continue writing detailed notes about your injuries, daily pain levels, inability to perform daily activities, interference with family relations, and your emotional distress.
 Your diary can be strong evidence of your pain and suffering.

 - Phone Records: Distracted drivers cause most parking lot accidents, and the number one distraction is cell phone use.
 If you believe the at-fault driver was using a cell phone when you were hit, be sure to tell the police, your insurance company, and your attorney.
 If necessary, your attorney can subpoena the phone records.

 Notifying Your Own Auto Insurance Company

 If you or a family member was driving when the accident happened, notify your insurance company as soon as possible.
-Even if the accident wasn’t your fault, or only caused minor vehicle damage, you must contact your insurer.
+Even if it wasn’t your fault, or it was only a minor car accident, you must contact your insurer.